HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

 ### Helm Values Updates

 === "Containers"
-    Any properties that were added, removed, or changed in this release are documented in [this table](../dx_helm_values_updates.md#cf229).
+    Any properties that were added, removed, or changed to the Helm values in HCL DX for this release are documented in [DX Helm Values Updates](../dx_helm_values_updates.md#cf229).

 ### Access Layer updates in DX deployments